Looking for some serious comfort food you can make in a flash! These easy low FODMAP chicken quesadillas will hit the spot!

 First up, chicken.
 Since chicken is a protein, it doesn't have any FODMAPs (unless you add them).
 We'll be using pre-cooked (or left-over) chicken, so make sure to check the label for sneaky FODMAPs if you're using pre-packaged chicken.

-We'll be using 2/3 of a cup total, which works out to 13.5 g per serving.
-This is well within Monash's recommended range.
+We'll be using 1 cup of peppers total, which works out to 38 g per serving.
+This is well within Monash's new recommended range.

 Next up, oyster mushrooms.
 While most mushrooms are high FODMAP, oyster mushrooms are special.
 According to the Monash app, oyster mushrooms are low FODMAP in servings of 1 cup (75 g) per sitting.
 Servings of 2.2 lbs or more are high in the polyols sorbitol and mannitol.